Pioglitazone and Metformin

 Dosing: Hepatic Impairment

-Immediate-release or variable-release tablet: The manufacturer recommends to avoid metformin since liver disease is considered a risk factor for the development of lactic acidosis during metformin therapy.
+Immediate-release or extended-release tablet: The manufacturer recommends to avoid metformin since liver disease is considered a risk factor for the development of lactic acidosis during metformin therapy.
 However, continued use of metformin in diabetics with liver dysfunction, including cirrhosis, has been used successfully and may be associated with a survival benefit in carefully selected patients; use cautiously in patients at risk for lactic acidosis (eg, renal impairment, alcohol use) (Brackett, 2010; Zhang, 2014).
-Use of pioglitazone should be done with caution or avoided .
+Use of pioglitazone should be done with caution.
+Also see individual agents.

-Administer with meals.
 Avoid ethanol.
-Dietary modification based on ADA recommendations is a part of therapy.
+Individualized medical nutrition therapy is an integral part of therapy.
 Monitor for signs and symptoms of vitamin B12 and/or folic acid deficiency; supplementation may be required.

 Store at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F).
 Protect from moisture and humidity